-We arrived in Arugam Bay in hope of experiencing our first attempt at surfing as its much cheaper than somewhere like Australia.
+We arrived in Arugam Bay with the motive to surf, having never tried before we searched for an instructor to show us the basics.
+It was very cheap to take a lesson for two people costing ₹5,000 with boards, a two hour lesson and transport.
 The two best surf spots were Whisky Point and Peanut Farm.
 We began at Peanut Farm as this bay had frequent yet gentle waves perfect for newbies.
-The only disadvantage of surfing there is you need to transport your gear from the main strip in Arugam bay to either of the surfing points.
-Tuktuk drivers seem to have arrangements with the hire companies to drive people to the bays as they are a fair distance away with no direct route other than a sand trail to follow.
-We looked into other ways of reaching the bay but there were no public transport options and without a vehicle to carry surf boards we were short of options.
+The only disadvantage of surfing there was transporting your gear from the main strip in Arugam bay to either of the surfing points.
+Tuktuk drivers seemed to have arrangements with the hire companies to drive people to the bays as they were a fair distance away with no direct route other than a sand trail to follow.
+We looked into other ways of reaching the bay but there was no public transport and without a vehicle to carry surf boards we were short on options.

 Our instructor was great, he showed us how to jump up onto the board and gave us a push when the waves were coming.
 I was surprised how easy it was to surf a few waves after only practicing for an hour in the water.
 I’d expected it to be almost impossible to stand up on the board and gain any decent skills in such a short time but I was proved wrong as I surfed that board into the sand! (not good for the board).
 Although having said that it was still incredibly difficult to catch the waves at the right time without a push as you need a lot of upper body strength to propel forwards and quickly pop up to catch the wave!